emqx/emqx-docs/en_US/deploy/upgrade-from-v4.md

 #### JWT

-4.x supports `public key` and `hmac secret` algorithms, as well as `jwks` at the same time.
+EMQX 4.x supports `public key` and `hmac secret` algorithms, as well as `jwks` at the same time.

-5.1 uses one algorithm at a time only, which is set in the global config.
+EMQX 5.1 uses one algorithm at a time only, which is set in the global config.

 ### Authorization (ACL)

 #### ACL File

 1. Removed the `acl_file` configuration.
 The file-based ACL (acl.conf) will be used as one of the authorization sources and added to EMQX by default.
-2. `acl.conf` data file syntax has been changed
+2. `acl.conf` data file syntax has been changed.

 | 4.x    | 5.x      | Compatibility |
 | ------ | -------- | ------------- |